Gerald Bull: Death

 Over a few months, his apartment suffered several non-robbery break-ins, apparently as a threat or a warning, but he continued to work on the project.
 On 22 March 1990, Bull was shot five times in the head and back at point-blank range while approaching the door of his apartment in Brussels.
 He was pronounced dead at the scene.
 The New York Times reported that when police arrived at the scene they found the key still in his door and his unopened briefcase containing nearly $20,000 in cash.
 Another account states he was shot by a three-man team when he answered the doorbell.

 The cooperation between Bull and Saddam Hussein was perceived as a threat by Israel, which had engaged in previous military engagements with Iraq during the Arab–Israeli war.
 Watching the development of the gun, Israel feared it could be used to launch nuclear weapons, but the redesigned Scud missiles were of greater concern at that moment.

 Aftermath

 According to investigative journalist Gordon Thomas, the assassination of Bull had been sanctioned by Israeli Prime Minister Yitzhak Shamir.
-Nahum Admoni sent a three-man team to Brussels, where the Mossad agents shot Bull at his door-step.
+Mossad director Nahum Admoni sent a three-man team to Brussels, where the agents shot Bull at his doorstep.
 Within hours of the killing, according to Thomas, Mossad was engaged in distributing false stories to the European media, alleging that Bull had been shot by agents from Iraq.

 Although it was in the immediate interest of both Israel and Iran that Bull discontinue his cooperation with Saddam Hussein, he had worked for many different parties in many critical defence projects, and had become both an asset and a liability for several powerful groups simultaneously.
-Given Bull's past ventures, it has been speculated that besides Iran or Israel, the CIA; MI6; or the Chilean, Syrian, Iraqi, or South African government could have been behind his assassination.
+Given Bull's past ventures, it has been speculated that besides Israel or Iran, the CIA; MI6; or the Chilean, Syrian, Iraqi, or South African government could have been behind his assassination.